-Use a checklist to make sure you leave nothing vital behind.
-The REI Expert Advice library offers 27 printable activity checklists.
-Use these to prepare for a camping trip:
+Use a gear checklist from the REI Expert Advice library to make sure you leave nothing vital behind.
+These will help you prepare for a camping trip:

-Printing tip: We recommend using the "Print Checklist (PDF)" link in the upper-right corner of each list.
+Printing tip: Use the "printer-friendly version" link at the top of each list.

 Examine gear that has been sitting in storage.
 It's better to discover any missing pieces while you're still home.
 Example: Look inside the tent stuff sack; are the stakes inside?
 Is your utensil assortment complete?
-Got all your pots and pans?
 Did you restock first-aid items used on your last trip?

 Bringing kids?
 Give 'em each a duffel.
 Make it a different color per child.
-The duffels are to serve as their stash spots, their school locker, for toys and personal take-alongs they bring to campgrounds.
-Encourage them to always return items to their duffel so things don't get lost. ("Mom, where's my watch?"
-"Look in your duffel, dear.")
-Keep it to 1 duffel per kid; doing so prevents from bringing too much stuff.
+The duffels serve as their stash spots for toys and personal take-alongs.
+Encourage them to always return items to their duffel so things don't get lost.
+Keep it to 1 duffel per kid; doing so prevents them from bringing too much stuff.

 Involve kids in prep work.
 Create a checklist for your kids, present it to them (with their duffel) and ask them to collect and pack their things a day or more ahead of your departure day.
 Set a motivational example by doing some advance work yourself at the same time.